davidhme/edd-drip/readme.txt

 3. Go to Downloads -> Settings -> Extensions -> Drip Settings and enter your "Drip API Key" and "Drip Account ID".

 == Changelog ==

+= 1.2 =

+* Fix: Only trigger the "Made a Purchase" event when the payment status is "complete"

+* New feature: Fire an event when EDD payment status = "Abandoned"

 = 1.1 =